canonical/ubuntu-boards-documentation/how-to/licheerv-dock.rst

 Cloud-init seed
 ===============

-Sample files for a cloud-init seed are present on the FAT partition labelled "CIDATA".
+Sample files for a cloud-init seed are present on the FAT partition labeled "CIDATA".
 See :doc:`/how-to/headless-usage` for more information.